 - You can replace fresh parsley with dried parsley if that’s what you have on hand.

 - Any ovenproof baking dish can be used if you don’t have a cast-iron skillet.
-So, you cook it in a pan on the stovetop and then transfer it in the baking dish before placing the tomatoes on top.
+So, you cook it in a pan on the stovetop and then transfer it to the baking dish before placing the tomatoes on top.

 IF YOU’RE LOOKING FOR MORE BEANS OR CHICKPEA RECIPES, THEN YOU MIGHT LIKE THESE POSTS –